 Alumni Awards for Distinguished Achievement

-Each year, the Law Alumni Board selects distinguished alumni to honor at the Spring Law Alumni Awards Banquet.
+Each year, the Law Alumni Board selects distinguished alumni to honor at the Law Alumni Awards Banquet.
 There are nine categories of achievement: Corporate Counsel, Executive in Industry, Judiciary, Education, Private Practice, Public Sector, Solo/Small Firm Practitioner, Recent Alumnus, and Special Recognition.
-If you would like to submit the name of a distinguished alumnus or alumna, please contact Alumni Relations.
+If you would like to submit the name of a distinguished alumnus or alumna, please contact Marci Fulton, Assistant Dean for Outreach, Engagement, and Alumni Relations.

 Honorary Order of the Coif